enzdor/solitaire/README.md

 # Solitaire clone

 TODO:
-- add stock, waste
-- pile and foundations
+- add pile
-- and add layering
+- add foundations

 MAYBE:
 - make the are over a card be the whole card over the under card, not just the cursor (complications when card is over two cards, would have to check if cursor is over one or the other card, if it isn't over any go back to orig pos)